Tony58321/Statify/developer_document.md

 ```

 ## How to Build the Software:
+1. Download the source code (See the "How to Obtain Source Code" section above).
-1. Install NodeJS if you have not already.
+2. Install NodeJS if you have not already.
 Instructions can be found at:
 https://nodejs.org/en/download
+3. Open a terminal and navigate to the "statify-react" folder.
-2. Once in the “statify-react” folder run “npm i” to install the dependencies for this application.
+4. Once in the "statify-react" folder run "npm i" to install the dependencies for this application.
-3. Then run “npm run dev”, also from the “statify-react” folder at which point the terminal will give you a link to open the web application.
+3. Then run "npm run dev", also from the "statify-react" folder.
+A link to open the web application will be printed to the terminal.

 ## How to Test the Software:
 1. Manual Testing: